Ependyma

+Ependymal cells, which are closely connected to one another by tight junctions, are involved in producing cerebrospinal fluid.

 The ependyma is the thin neuroepithelial (simple columnar ciliated epithelium) lining of the ventricular system of the brain and the central canal of the spinal cord.
 The ependyma is one of the four types of neuroglia in the central nervous system (CNS).
 It is involved in the production of cerebrospinal fluid (CSF), and is shown to serve as a reservoir for neuroregeneration.

 Structure

 The ependyma is made up of ependymal cells called ependymocytes, a type of glial cell.
 These cells line the ventricles in the brain and the central canal of the spinal cord, which become filled with cerebrospinal fluid.
 These are nervous tissue cells with simple columnar shape, much like that of some mucosal epithelial cells.
 Early monociliated ependymal cells are differentiated to multiciliated ependymal cells for their function in circulating cerebrospinal fluid.

 The basal membranes of these cells are characterized by tentacle-like extensions that attach to astrocytes.
 The apical side is covered in cilia and microvilli.